glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Who signs the Windows installer? {#who-signs-the-windows-installer}
 [Cynthia Revström](https://cynthia.re/), a renowned security researcher.
-She signs our Windows installers with an Extended Validation (EV) code signing certificate belonging to a registered company called [Qs.nu](https://qs.nu/).
+She has previously signed our Windows installers with an Extended Validation (EV) code signing certificate belonging to a registered company called [Qs.nu](https://qs.nu/).

 If we do not sign our MSI installer then potential users can run into a number of problems.
 Certain web browsers block the download of "untrusted" files, Windows SmartScreen creates error screens that non-technical people find difficult to override, and anti-virus programs incorrectly flagging Glimpse Image Editor as "malware" can interfere with the installation process and normal operation of the program.

 We initially tried a self-signed certificate, but that did not resolve the problem.
 The Glimpse project is not a registered company and cannot afford to reimburse individuals for certificate authority notarization requirements, so we cannot provide our own code signing certificate.
 As a result we rely on a trusted individual to voluntarily sign each MSI installer we release on our behalf.

+As of January 2021, we are no longer able to sign new Windows installers.
+Due to Brexit, the organization responsible for the certificate we used for code signing has been wound down.
+We are currently investigating a possible solution to this problem. [#523](https://github.com/glimpse-editor/Glimpse/issues/523)

 [Return to top](#contents)